 This quotation references the idea that Israelites gathered enough manna per household according to God’s provision.
 This is a statement in response to Israel’s grumbling (Ex 16:2-4, 16-17).
 No one had more or less than others who simultaneously gathered the manna.
 Paul was not interested in collecting the same amount from each Christian in Corinth.

 Israelites who gathered a lot did not have any more than those who gathered a little.
 God always matches capacity.
 Each gathered according to his or her ability.
 The manna only lasted one day at a time; God provides for the believer progressively.

 The person who greedily gathered more manna than he needed had nothing left over the next day.
 He had to accept God’s provision for the next day as well.
 If one has more than he needs, he should give it to others.

 Giving to help other Christians in crisis is a matter of mutual capacity.

-Paul does not propose a collection for those in financial trouble to the risk of putting another group of givers in difficulty.
+Paul did not propose a collection for those in financial trouble to the risk of putting another group of givers in difficulty.
 It is crucial to keep the principle of equality in view.
 Burdens need to be balanced.

 God gave to the Israelites equally according to their needs; the believer should give this way also.
 Stingy giving rationalizes its tightfistedness.
 Someone might say, “Why should others benefit from my hard-earned money?”

 It is God who does the equalizing.
 God gave Israel manna every day; their need was always met.
 Sharing based on equality is judged by ability.
-God does not expect the rich to bear the burden of a need and the poor excused from their proportionate giving.
+God does not expect the rich to bear the burden of a need and the poor to be excused from their proportionate giving.
 The equality of our passage is not communism but a balancing of needs.
 Christians are to give voluntarily and not by force.